dijasila/GPAW/doc/tutorials/pgs/pgs.rst

 ..
 [1] K. C. Molloy.
 Group Theory for Chemists: Fundamental Theory and
                      Applications.
 Woodhead Publishing 2011

 ..
 [2] J. F. Cornwell.
 Group Theory in Physics: An Introduction.
+Elsevier
-Elsevier Sci- ence and Technology (1997)
+       Science and Technology (1997)

 ..
 [3] Kaappa, Malola, Häkkinen; Point Group Symmetry Analysis of the
        Electronic Structure of Bare and Protected Metal Nanocrystals